-If you can reliably identify and write a simple, compound, or complex sentence, then you have the foundations for adding all kinds of variations to your writing repertoire.
+If you can reliably identify and write a simple, compound, or complex sentence, then you have the foundations for adding all kinds of variation to your writing repertoire.
 We don’t want our students, especially our ELLs, to blindly blunder their way through their writing.
-Tense, plurals, and spelling, are complicated for language learners, but if the structure of their sentences are sound, then any errors in those aspects of the language will impede, but not totally obstruct, their meaning.
+Tense, plurals, and spelling are complicated for language learners, but if the structure of their sentences are sound, then any errors in those aspects of the language will only impede, and not totally obstruct, their meaning.

 Look at the following examples with good sentence structure but incorrect use of verbs.

 She go to school everyday, but he will only go sometime.